ch-stark/argocdpoliciesblog/blog_simplified.md

    ![Check Terminating](images/policy-terminating.png)

-6. Similar to above we provide the option to `delete` certain objects, you would just set the `remediationAction` to `enforce`.
+6. Similar to above - where we use `mustnothave` we provide the option to `delete` certain objects, you would just set the `remediationAction` to `enforce`.

    Please check here for more [examples](https://github.com/stolostron/governance-policy-framework/blob/main/doc/configuration-policy/README.md#basic-usage) regarding the previous points.

    Please note that one of the most interesting usecases here is to delete the `kubeadmin-secret` from the managed-clusters.

-   The capability to delete objects is enhanced by specifying a `prune-object-behavior` so you can decide what should happen with the objects once you delete a Policy.
+   The capability to delete objects is enhanced by specifying a `prune-object-behavior` so you can decide what should happen with the objects once you delete the Policy itself.
 Please review here [Prune Object Behavior](https://access.redhat.com/documentation/en-us/red_hat_advanced_cluster_management_for_kubernetes/2.6/html/governance/governance#cleaning-up-resources-from-policies).

 7. RHACM's Governance framework provides the option to group objects to certain sets (`PolicySets`), a feature which has both UI and Gitops-Support.